flinz/airflow-pydantic-dags/README.md

 to parse the params.
 By decorating tasks with `@dag.parse_config()` you will get a `config_object` passed to your task, which is an instance of the Pydantic class, initialized with your parameters.

-Currently, your Pydantic class needs to:

-- have default values for all attributes, otherwise the DAG will fail to initialize.
+Currently, your Pydantic class **needs to provide default values for all attributes**, otherwise the DAG will fail to initialize.
-- ignore or parse [extra attributes](https://docs.pydantic.dev/latest/usage/model_config/#extra-attributes), ignore is default for Pydantic classes.

 In the Airflow UI, you will find all attributes of the Pydantic class exposed as params.
 Currently, only non-nested fields are exposed as single items, everything else will become a json parameter.

+[!NOTE]
+Validation of params by Pydantic when submitting through the UI and CLI is **currently** not done at time of DAG run creation.
+To achieve early failure of your PydanticDAG `dag` for invalid parameters, do one of the following:

+- use `PydanticDAG(add_validation_task=True)`: this will add a task (without dependencies) to your DAG that validates the params
+- use `dag.get_validation_task` to get a task that validates the params:
+  You can use this to create custom dependencies in your DAG on the validation
+- use the decorator `@dag.parse_config` on any of your own tasks: this will force validation of the params

 ## Example